BSalwiczek/BE-project/README.md

 ```
 ~~You only need to do this once.~~
 TO BE DONE
+For now just add `cert/CA` certificate to trusted certificates in your browser

 ### Permissions
 All files have to be owned by `www-data`.
 In order to do that, run command in BE-project folder: